moriagr/Customer_Health_Score/readme.md

 ---
 ## Architecture Overview

 A full-stack app with React frontend, Node.js backend, and PostgreSQL.
 Calculates customer health scores from events, tickets, and invoices.
-Containerized with Docker Compose for easy deployment.See [Architecture Overview](./documentation/Architecture_Overview_README.md) for more details.
+Containerized with Docker Compose for easy deployment.
+See [Architecture Overview](./documentation/Architecture_Overview_README.md) for more details.

+---
+## Deployment Overview

+Explanation on how to run the deployments, and application screenshots See [Deployment Overview](./documentation/Deployment_README.md) for more details.